telerik/winforms-docs/controls/slideview/structure.md

 # Structure

-This article describes the inner structure and organization of the elements which build __RadSlideView__.
+This article describes the inner structure and organization of the elements that build __RadSlideView__.

 ![WinForms SlideView Structure](images/slideview-structure001.png)

 * __GalleryTemplate__: Displays the currently selected item.
 It may also contain a StackLayoutElement composed of nested StackLayoutElements and LightVisualElements to offer the above UI with information about the % views and number of downloads

-* __NavigationButtonElement__: Navigation buttons used for moving forward/backward the current item.
+* __NavigationButtonElement__: Navigation buttons are used for moving forward/backward the current item.

 ## Elements Hierarchy